Gor: Plotlines

 Most of the books are narrated by transplanted British professor Tarl Cabot, master swordsman, as he engages in adventures involving Priest-Kings, Kurii, and humans.
 Books 7, 11, 19, 22, 26, 27, 31, 34 and parts of 32 are narrated by abducted Earth women who are made into slaves.
 Books 14, 15, and 16 are narrated by male abductee Jason Marshall.
 Book 28 is narrated by an unknown Kur, but features Tarl Cabot.
 Book 30 and parts of 32 are narrated by three Gorean men: a mariner, a scribe and a merchant/slaver.

 The series features several sentient alien races.
 The most important to the books are the insectoid Priest-Kings and the huge, sharp-clawed, predatory Kurii, both spacefarers from foreign star systems.
 The Priest-Kings rule Gor as disinterested custodians, leaving humans to their own affairs as long as they abide by certain restrictions on technology.
 The Kurii are an aggressive, invasive race with advanced technology (but less so than that of the Priest-Kings) who wish to colonize both Gor and Earth.
 The power of the Priest-Kings is diminished after the "Nest War" described in the third book and the Priest-Kings and Kurii struggle against each other via their respective human agents and spies.

 Early entries in the series were plot-driven space opera adventures, but later entries grew more philosophical and sexual.
 Many subplots run the course of several books and tie back to the main plot in later books.
 Some of these plots begin in the first book, but most are underway in the first 10 books.

 Publication

-DAW Books, which published the Gor series from the 8th volume (Hunters of Gor) through the 25th volume (Magicians of Gor), subsequently decided to cease publication of the books, citing low sales; Norman attributes the decision to feminist influences, saying in 1996:
+DAW Books, which published the Gor series from the 8th volume (Hunters of Gor) to the 25th volume (Magicians of Gor), subsequently decided to cease publication of the books, citing low sales;